 Rather than bothering to point out the faults and potential pitfalls he saw in Burress’ assessment, or get into an argument over the finer points of the Constitution with a career politician, by way of response Devin grinned.
 “You know Chris, that’s what I like about you.
 Not only are you an eternal optimist, no matter how many times someone has shit all over you, you’re always willing to give them another chance.”

 Like Devin, Burress had no desire to waste his time arguing with a man who did not understand the fine art of governance.
 Letting Devin’s remarks go unanswered, he instead turned his attention to the reason he’d flown down from Phoenix to meet with him in private.
-“Some of the governors think its time you called off the protest in Washington you and your people have done a masterful job of whipped up.
+“Some of the governors think it’s time you called off the protest in Washington you and your people have done a masterful job of whipped up.
 Not only are they concerned things may get out of hand, if we’re to have any chance of success we’re going to need the cooperation of the Congress.
 There have been rumors the President is preparing to use Federal troops to clear the National Mall.
 If he does, anything can happen, none of which would bode well for our efforts.”

 Devin blithely dismissed Burress’ concerns with a wave of his hand as he spoke.
 “Oh, I wouldn’t worry about that happening.
 I have it on good authority that isn’t going to happen.”

 Burress had no need to ask the former Marine colonel how he could be so certain.
-In much the same way Devin had curried favor with members of the Arizona National Guard by reaching out to members who had served a tour in Southwest Asia, state police and highway patrol who were veterans, and even several members of his own staff who’d done a stint in uniform, Burress had no doubt he had managed to recruit serving officers and NCOs throughout the Armed Forces currently serving in key possition, creating a network of like minded people who were more than simply sympathetic to his cause.
+In much the same way Devin had curried favor with members of the Arizona National Guard by reaching out to members who had served a tour in Southwest Asia, state police and highway patrol who were veterans, and even several members of his own staff who’d done a stint in uniform, Burress had no doubt he had managed to recruit serving officers and NCOs throughout the armed forces currently serving in key positions, creating a network of like-minded people who were more than simply sympathetic to his cause.

 “You’ve made your point, Al. As a result of the stand you and your people have made here, you’ve set in motion the mechanism by which change, real and substantive change can take place,” Burress intoned as he leaned forward.
 “It’s time to ask the protestors in Washington to go home and let us take things from here.”

 “Us?”
 Devin asked quietly.
-“You mean politicians no different than the ones we’ve been sending to Washington year after year, only to see them betray us by catering to the needs of special interests, appointing judges to Federal courts who ignore the will of the people and a Congress that funds a oppressive bureaucracy that stifles free enterprise and intrudes in every aspect of our lives without a second thought?”
+“You mean politicians no different than the ones we’ve been sending to Washington year after year, only to see them betray us by catering to the needs of special interests, appointing judges to Federal courts who ignore the will of the people and a Congress that funds an oppressive bureaucracy that stifles free enterprise and intrudes in every aspect of our lives without a second thought?”

 With the greatest of effort, Burress managed to keep his anger in check.
 “It’s going to be different this time.
 You have my word on that.”